weprovide/valet-plus/readme.md

 #### Magento 2

-Automatically configure the base url / elastic search configuration in the database for Magento 2.
+Automatically configure the `env.php`, `config.php` base url and elastic search configuration in the database for Magento 2.

+#### Magento 1

+Automatically configure the `local.xml` and base url in the database for Magento 1.

 ## Securing Sites With TLS